JamaSoftware/kots-preflights/README.md

 ## Application Server
-Depending on the OS where you need to install the application server select a folder (mac or linux).
-Download the files "airgap-application-server_<OS>.sh" and "airgap-host-preflight_<OS>.tar.gz"  (OS stands for the operative system, the folder you chose)
+Download the files "airgap-application-server_linux.sh" and "airgap-host-preflight_linux.tar.gz"

 > Note:
 >Execute these commands to download the files and copy them to the application server.